Classified transmission · Level ∞ clearance

 Recommendation

-Whoever maintains the backdrop has kept the arrangement quiet for generations.
+Big Sky, the outfit behind the backdrop, has kept the arrangement quiet for generations.
 That ends the moment enough of us stop pretending we can't see the seams.
-Look up — then run the scan below on your own patch of it.
+Look up, then run the detector below on your own patch of it.

 The Evidence